KXTOD/HeadlessHypixel/README.md

 ## About The Project

-This project is still in the alpha version, it attemps to be a headless hypixel client
+This project is still in the alpha version, it attemps to be a headless hypixel client.

 ### Built With